CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

     | Status bar ?                                          |
     +-------------------------------------------------------+

-The 'viewer' app is just that, a viewer.
-It has two sections : the Viewer itself, and a Navigation control that selects the source of the data that's being displayed by the Viewer.

-The 'test harness' app has a Navigation panel at the left.
-The selection made here determines the content shown in the Main panel.
-For the demo there will be just two choices : (A) a panel that shows the same content as the Viewer app, and (B) a panel that shows textual debug messages generated by the Viewer.
+This app has a Navigation panel at the left, where the selection made determines the content shown in the Main panel.

+For the demo there will be just two choices : (1) a panel that shows the same content as the Viewer app, and (2) a panel that shows textual debug messages generated by the Viewer.
 In future versions we'll add further panels that exercise other UI controls that we develop at CLF, for example controls that render a Synoptic, a Motor Control panel, and a Dependency Network.

-By having two apps that use the same Viewer component, we'll be demonstrating that we've mastered the techniques necessary to encapsulate the code and resources for a particular UI in a distinct Assembly.

-The apps won't be in communication with 'real' data sources such as cameras and motors - everything will be simulated.
-The idea here is to exercise the IntensityMapViewer from the point of view of (A) functionality and appearance, and (B) performance.

-#### View Models

-The UI for the Viewer will be backed by ViewModel classes coded in C#, for which CLF will provide an initial implementation.
-We'll use the MVVM library from the Community Toolkit.

-Where we're simulating 'live' data such as streams of camera images, an internal timer will trigger the ViewModels to cycle through a baked-in sequence of snapshots loaded from resource files, at a rate of up to 30fps.

-Rather than have the entire UI defined in a single 'flat' ViewModel, we'll structure things so that there are distinct ViewModel classes for distinct aspects of the overall Viewer control.
-This will make it easier for us to develop variants of the Viewer in future, for example one that displays several Intensity Map images side by side in a grid.

-Provisionally, we'll define ViewModels for
-- Viewer (top level VM, composed of other VM's plus some simple flags and Commands)
-- ImageDisplay, with optional 'corss sectional profile' graphs and Pan/Zoom functionality
-- SourceSettings (to control gain, exposure etc in the simulated camera)
-- PresentationSettings (false-colour selection, enabling profile graphs etc)

-Probably each of these VM's will be associated with a UserControl that provides the visuals.
-The 'main' UserControl for the Viewer will contain instances of the other UserControls, mirroring the composition structure of the ViewModel classes.

-*Just ideas, we'll take advice on this !!*
+*In a future WinUI-3 version the 'debug messages' panel would be a distinct Window that can be dragged onto second monitor.
+This is painful to achieve in UWP because of threading issues (but would be a good 'nice-to-have').*

 #### IntensityMap visuals